systemd-timesyncd.service - Man Page

 Added in version 219.

-A file that is touched on each successful synchronization, to assist systemd-time-wait-sync and other applications to detecting synchronization with accurate reference clocks.
+A file that is touched on each successful synchronization to assist systemd-time-wait-sync and other applications in detecting synchronization to an accurate reference clock.

 Added in version 239.